richMetellus/Wiki_PythonSphinxTopicTemplate/README.md

 1. Install python and `pip`
 2. Then use `pip` to install `pipenv`
+3. Additionally, install GNU make on your host machine

 Once these two are install.
 To build the document you need to run the following commands